-Based on the exposures to bank borrowings of HK\$769,730,000 (2021: HK\$860,436,000) at the reporting date, it was estimated that an increase of 75 (2021: 75) basis points in interest rate, with all other variables remaining constant, the Group's net loss would increase by approximately HK\$5,773,000 (2021: net profit would decrease by approximately HK\$6,453,000).
+Based on the exposures to bank borrowings of HK\$808,682,000 (2022: HK\$769,730,000) at the reporting date, it was estimated that an increase of 25 (2022: 75) basis points in interest rate, with all other variables remaining constant, the Group's net loss would increase by approximately HK\$2,022,000 (2022: HK\$5,773,000).

 The sensitivity analysis above has been determined as if the change in interest rate had occurred at the reporting date.
-The basis of 75 (2021: 75) points increase is considered to be reasonably possible change based on observation of current market conditions and represents the management's assessment of a reasonably possible change in interest rate over the period until the next reporting date.
+The basis of 25 (2022: 75) points increase is considered to be reasonably possible change based on observation of current market conditions and represents the management's assessment of a reasonably possible change in interest rate over the period until the next reporting date.

-The sensitivity analysis disclosed above represents the risks inherent to the Group's financial instruments as of each reporting date.
+^{} The sensitivity analysis disclosed above represents the risks inherent to the Group's financial instruments as of each reporting date.
 The result of the sensitivity analysis may differ from time to time according to the then prevailing market conditions.